janjag/Rumble-Fish-task/README.md

 ## Improvements

 - Switching to async requests
-- Adding loader component to front end for pending requests
+- ~~Adding loader component to front end for pending requests~~
 - Adding additional input to set number of blocks used in calculation

+### or
+- change how app is working: from request based to more "live" approach with calls to api on interval and calculate the average time after each response